 Ever wondered how to blow-dry hair at home and get pro results?
 You're not alone: Now that the benefits of DIY have come more and more to the fore, many people have taken it upon themselves to learn the skills involved in a professional-grade blowout.
 And with good reason: Not only does knowing how to blow-dry hair yourself save time and money, it also gives you more insight into your hair type and what products and techniques work best for you.

 As always, careful prep is everything.
-Before anything else, ensure your hair is clean, washed, and that you have the best hair dryer for the job.
-It's also a good idea to make sure you have the proper tools on hand, as this definitely makes a difference in the process and affect the quality of your results.
+Before anything else, ensure your hair is clean, washed, and that you have the best hair dryer or best hair dryer brushes for the job.
+It's also a good idea to make sure you have other proper tools on hand, as this definitely makes a difference in the process and affect the quality of your results.

-Specifically, we recommend having a detangling brush, sectioning clips, heat protection spray, a round brush, and if desired, a gentle hairspray or any holding product of your choice.
+Specifically, we recommend having a detangling brush or comb, sectioning clips, heat protection spray, a vented brush or a round brush, and if desired, a gentle hairspray or any holding product of your choice.

 How to blow-dry hair at home: a step-by-step guide

-We spoke with celebrity hairstylist Lyndsey Harrison and asked her to share some expert tips and tricks:
+We spoke with celebrity hairstylist Lyndsey Harrison and asked for some expert tips and tricks: